rafaelcn/rafaelcn.github.io/_posts/2018-07-09-c-iterators.md

 ---
 layout: post
 title: C Iterators
-snippet: A little feature I've been experimenting with
+snippet: A little feature I've been experimenting with.
+It turns out it isn't that good.
 language: english
 published: true
 ---